cored/weather_forecast_app/README.md

 **Overview:**
 weather_forecast_app is a Ruby on Rails application designed to provide weather forecasts based on user-provided addresses.
-It utilizes various components such as ForecastRequestJob, Forecasts module, ForecastsController, and OpenWeatherMap API to fetch and display weather forecast data in real time.
+It utilizes various components such as ForecastRequestJob, Forecasts module, ForecastsController, and OpenWeatherMap API to fetch and display real-time weather forecast data.

 **Setup:**